nicklockwood/FXParser/README.md

 1. The context of the individual results (e.g. their position within the string) is not preserved.

-2. Nested rules will produce nested arrays of values instead of a single concatenated array, which may be harder to work with (note that if you want nested arrays of values in the results, you can use the `array` value transform method to redefine an array of results as a single array-type value).
+2. Nested rules will produce nested arrays of values instead of a single concatenated array, which may be harder to work with (note that if you want nested arrays of values in the results, you can use the `asArray` value transform method to redefine an array of results as a single array-type value).

     + (instancetype)failureWithChildren:(NSArray *)children expected:(NSString *)description remaining:(NSRange)remaining;